Arrive Edinburgh, Scotland

 St. Andrews | The Home of Golf

-Journey to Glamis Castle, the setting for Shakespeare’s Macbeth and childhood home of the Queen Mother.
-Enjoy a tour and a stroll through its beautiful gardens before continuing to the lovely coastal town of St. Andrews, regarded as the home of golf and site of the Open, the world’s oldest professional golf championship.
-Enjoy a walking tour that includes the picturesque ruins of the castle and cathedral, as well as the opportunity to walk on the Old Course, followed by time for lunch at leisure.
+Journey to the lovely coastal town of St. Andrews, regarded as the home of golf and site of the Open, the world’s oldest professional golf championship.
+Enjoy a walking tour that includes the picturesque ruins of the castle and cathedral, as well as the opportunity to walk on the Old Course, followed by lunch at a local restaurant.
+Then, proceed to Dundee to explore the newly opened V&A Dundee, Scotland’s first museum of design, on a guided visit.
+View its nearly 300 exhibits, which range from architecture to fashion, health care to furniture, and engineering to video game design.
 Return to Gleneagles for an evening at leisure.

-Travel north to Scone Palace, home to the “Stone of Scone” or the “Stone of Destiny” — a block of red sandstone once used in the coronation of Scotland’s monarchs.
-Drive through Cairngorms National Park, home to the United Kingdom’s only freely grazing reindeer herd.
-Enjoy a light lunch at Rothiemurchus, a family estate in the heart of the forest surrounded by lands filled with wildlife.
-Afterward, set out to view wildlife with a park ranger before continuing to Inverness for dinner at a local restaurant.
+Travel through scenic landscapes to history-laden Blair Castle in Highland Perthshire, for a visit and lunch on site.
+Next, drive through Cairngorms National Park, home to the United Kingdom’s only freely grazing reindeer herd, to Rothiemurchus, a family estate in the heart of the forest surrounded by lands filled with wildlife.
+Set out to view wildlife with a park ranger before continuing to Inverness for dinner at a local restaurant.

 Inverness | Highlands, History & Whisky Tasting

-Explore Johnson’s Cashmere Mill, and then stop at Speyside Cooperage, to discover the ancient art of barrel making, learning how coopers shape, shave and char oak casks for whisky.
-Enjoy lunch, before touring the Glenlivet Distillery, indulging in a tasting of its fine single-malt Scotch whiskies.
-Next, visit Culloden Moor, the historic battlesite where the Jacobite army of Bonnie Prince Charlie was defeated in 1746.
-Tonight, celebrate Scottish tradition at your hotel, starting as the resident bagpipe player pipes you into dinner.
+Start your day with a visit to Culloden Moor, the historic battlesite where the Jacobite army of Bonnie Prince Charlie was defeated in 1746.
+Next, explore Johnson’s Cashmere Mill, and then stop at Speyside Cooperage, to discover the ancient art of barrel making, learning how coopers shape, shave and char oak casks for whisky.
+Tour the Glenlivet Distillery, indulging in a tasting of its fine single-malt Scotch whiskies.
+Tonight, celebrate Scottish tradition at your hotel, starting as the resident bagpiper plays you into dinner.

 Great Glen | Lochs, Mountains & Battlefields

 Drive along the River Ness to Loch Ness, home of the fabled monster.
-Enjoy a cruise of the loch, to the ruins of Urquhart Castle.
-Disembark and proceed through the Great Glen past Ben Nevis, the highest mountain in Scotland.
+Stop to view the picturesque ruins of Urquhart Castle, and then proceed through the Great Glen past Ben Nevis, the highest mountain in Scotland.
 Pass Fort Augustus, Fort William and Glencoe, scene of the infamous massacre of the highland MacDonalds by the lowland Campbells.
-Continue to Glasgow.
+Continue along the shores of Loch Lomond to Glasgow, where you settle into your charming accommodations.

 Glasgow | Works of Art & the Art of the Pipes